cnrancher/pandaria-catalog/README.md

-# Rancher Catalog For CN
+## Rancher Charts CN

-A currated collection of Rancher 2.0 enhanced Helm charts.
-To see how catalogs are added and used in Rancher 2.0 take a look at the [docs page](https://rancher.com/docs/rancher/v2.x/en/concepts/catalogs/).
+This repository contains Helm charts served by Pandaria Apps & Marketplace.

+### Branches

+- `dev/v2.X` branches contain charts that under active development, to be released in an upcoming release.
+- `release/v2.X` branches contain charts that have already been developed, tested and released.

-## Rancher Chart Structure
+### Rancher Chart Structure

 A Rancher chart repository differs slightly in directory structure from upstream repos in that it includes an `app version` directory.
 Though Rancher can use native Helm repositories as well.

 A Rancher chart also has two additional files an `app-readme.md` file that provides a high level overview display in the Rancher 2.0 UI and a `questions.yml` file defining questions to prompt the user with.

 ```
 charts/wordpress/<app version>/